 even the ugly parts.

-And oh, those parts.
-You’ve been waiting for them to be understood, held with grace, honored for their dutiful allegiance, held as if they were the same beauty as the rest of you – because they are.
+Those parts.
+You’ve been waiting for them to be understood, held with grace, honored for their dutiful allegiance, held as if they were the same beauty as the rest of you – because. they. are.

 You’ve been waiting for someone more than dependable – to do more than they say, to outshine themselves in your – and their – honor.